KodyJKing/superhot-mcc/README.md

 ### `watch_build.ps1`

-Builds mod.
-Run compiles on file change.
+Builds mod and recompiles on file change.

 Press `R` in the terminal to rebuild without waiting for a file change.